elastic/integrations/packages/tychon/docs/README.md

 ### Vulnerablities

 TYCHON scans for Endpoint CPU's and returns the results.

 **Exported fields**
-**Exported fields**

 | Field | Description | Type |